 Understanding Why The Marriage Didn't Last

-Another benefit of divorce counseling is that it may help you to understand why the marriage didn't work out.
-This can help you to find a more compatible partner if you choose to enter another long-term relationship in the future.
+Divorce counseling may help you to understand why the marriage didn't work out.
+This can help you to find a sense of peace and closure with.
 In the end, your counselor's job is to help you, regardless of your decision to end your marriage, stay single after, or enter another relationship in the future.

-Many people don't realize this, but knowing why your previous marriage didn't last makes a difference.
-The failure of a marriage is rarely the fault of just one person, but understanding the reasons for the failure makes a difference in working through the transition into divorce more healthily.
+The failure of a marriage is rarely the fault of just one person, but understanding the reasons for the marriage ending makes a difference in working through the transition into divorce more healthily.
 It can help you learn how to grow and improve as an individual.
 Furthermore, you can use your previous marriage as a learning experience of what to and not do as you enter future relationships.
 You probably thought that marriage counseling can save a marriage, but it also turns out that discernment counseling is also a great method to pave the way for your future relationships.
-As human beings, if we do not learn from our past mistakes, we are bound to repeat them.
+As human beings, if we do not learn from our past mistakes, we are more likely to repeat them.
 This is why divorce counseling can be so beneficial.

 General Life Management

-Contrary to what most people are aware of, divorce can be extremely hectic and tumultuous in your life.
-Many individuals believe they can manage such a drastic life change on their own, but it quickly takes its toll.
+Divorce can be tough.
+Many individuals believe they can manage such a drastic life change on their own, but it may quickly take its toll.
 As you go through the process of divorce, you will still need to manage your work life, your other relationships, and additional aspects of your life.
 This can be a lot for one person to handle alone; for this reason, having a counselor to provide professional guidance which is specifically tailored to your situation can aid you through this period of your life.
 Discernment counseling can help you move forward with healthy habits and useful tools that will translate to areas of your life outside your divorce.
 In this way, you’ll be able to move on better prepared and more confident!

 Maintaining Emotional And Mental Health

 You may think that you can easily navigate these emotions on your own, but having a counselor in your corner can make a difference.
-Remember, a divorce counselor specializes in helping people deal with what you're doing through and can provide useful insight.
+Remember, a divorce counselor specializes in helping people deal with what you're going through and can provide useful insight.
 When you're going through the process of divorce, you want to be sure not to overwhelm yourself or take on more than you can deal with.
-This is why having outside help, and a professional support system makes such a nice difference.
+This is why having outside help and a professional support system can make a positive difference.

-Divorce is a challenging time for anyone, especially children.
-Sadly, when married couples are in the process of splitting up, they can become so wrapped up in their own lives and situations that they forget to consider how the divorce impacts their kids.
+Divorce is a challenging time for most anyone, especially children.
+When married couples are in the process of splitting up, they can become so wrapped up in their own lives and situations that they may sometimes forget to consider how divorce impacts their kids.
 One of the most important roles that discernment counseling plays is not for you or your spouse; it’s for the couple’s children.
-It's not uncommon for kids to take things to heart and believe that they're responsible for their parents breaking up even when this isn't the case.
+It's not uncommon for kids to take things to heart and believe that they're responsible for their parents breaking up.
 This is yet another area where a divorce counselor can serve as a guide.

 One of the amazing things about divorce counselors is the fact that this is their lane.
-This means they have the professional knowledge and experience to help to divorce parents protect their kids and ensure that they don't get hurt in the process.
+This means they have the professional knowledge and experience to help divorce parents as well as their kids work through the difficult process.
 Sometimes, it can be helpful for children with divorcing parents to go through their own therapy.
 This means that the child will also be working with a therapist while you and your spouse are in couples’ counseling or divorce therapy.
 Working with a professional can allow kids to express themselves and understand enough about what's happening to know that they are not at fault.